sesaquecruz/react-tasks-app/README.md

 ## Backend Repository

-The backend API for this app is developed using Java with Spring and can be found in the following repository: [Task Manager API](https://github.com/sesaquecruz/java-tasks-api).
+The backend API for this app is developed using Java with Spring and can be found in the following repository: [Task API](https://github.com/sesaquecruz/java-tasks-api).

 ## Contributing